 Help, I need somebody!
 Service excellence drives sales in footwear retailingRead more

 Luxury retailers go experiential with the sparkle of innovation and data insightRead more

 2019 Christmas traffic recap: The year of Super MondayRead more

 Join us at EuroShop in February 2020Read more

-The Experian FootFall National Retail Index is reporting both an improvement of +0.1% week-on-week, however a decline of -2.2% for year-on-year figures.
+The Experian FootFall National Retail Index is reporting an improvement of +0.1% week-on-week, however a decline of -2.2% for year-on-year figures.